canonical/opensearch-operator/docs/contributing.md

 administrators of this charm.

-Please help us out in ensuring easy-to-review branches by rebasing your pull request branch onto the `main` branch.
+Please help us out in ensuring easy-to-review branches by rebasing your pull request branch onto the `2/edge` branch.
 This also avoids merge commits and creates a linear Git commit history.

 Familiarising yourself with the